Ichi (film)

-Ichi is a 2008 chanbara チャンバラ film directed by Fumihiko Sori, starring Haruka Ayase, Takao Osawa, Shido Nakamura, and Yosuke Kubozuka.
+Ichi is a 2008 chanbara (チャンバラ) film directed by Fumihiko Sori, starring Haruka Ayase, Takao Osawa, Shido Nakamura, and Yosuke Kubozuka.
 It was released by Warner Bros.
 Japan on October 25, 2008.

-The film was loosely based on the manga published Oct 23, 2008 to Aug 23, 2011 by Hana Shinohara.
+The film was loosely based on the manga by Hana Shinohara published Oct 23, 2008, to Aug 23, 2011.
+It is also a soft reboot of the Zatoichi film series, featuring a female protagonist this time named Ichi, a blind musician and samurai traveling Feudal Japan to find her lost mentor (who is actually Zatoichi himself).